notionparallax/blog/_posts/2015-10-20-a-thinking-about-the-future-game.md

 [^4]: This was so that lots of people could edit right to the last second.

-[^5]: there was a part 4 too, but that was <em>really</em> specific.
+[^5]: there was a part 4 too, but that was _really_ specific.
 It was about using the possible future you'd developed to be a red team to a purpose statement for the company.
 Like Google's "organise all the world's information", but for us.

 [^6]: basing that on regression to the mean and stuff.